-5.4.3 Content Format
+5.2.5 Content Format

-5.4.3.1 Description

 The NF shall indicate the format and encoding of the Content Octets field by setting the Content Format field to the appropriate Content Format identifier.
 A list of valid Content Format identifiers, and their definitions, is given in clauses 5.4.2 onward.

-The Content Format shall be specific as a 16-bit unsigned integer
+The value of the Content Format shall be given as a 8-bit unsigned integer.

-The following Content Formats are defined:
+The following Content Formats values are defined:

 Table 3 – Content Formats